You are using an outdated browser. Please upgrade your browser to improve your experience.

-Description: These plans provide a bank of meals to use throughout the semester as you like at the Creekside Eatery on Residential Campus, plus dining dollars to use at Seawolf Dining locations across campus.
-Unused meals and dining dollars expire at the end of the semester
+Description: These plans provide a bank of meals to use throughout the semester as you like at the Creekside Eatery on the residential campus, plus dining dollars to use at Seawolf Dining locations across campus.
+Unused meals and dining dollars expire at the end of the semester.

 Campus and Add-On Meal Plans

 Available to faculty, staff, apartment residents and commuter students